dtekcth/data101/src/beginner/git/installation.md

 Before you can use git in VSCode or on the terminal it needs to be installed on your system.
-For macOS and Linux this means we have to use the terminal, but there's not a lot we have to do, so don't be dismayed!
+For macOS and Linux this means we have to use the terminal, but there's not a lot we have to do, so don't be dismayed if you're not used to it yet!

 ## Install Git